Save 2 years’ interest through us if you follow this:

 At MortgageWise, the interest rate cycle forms the basis of all our recommendations.
 Our experience shows that homeowners who made decision in isolation about going fixed or floating rate, without referencing where we are now in the cycle, tend to overpay on fixed rate over time.

-We mapped out over a 30-year period the correlation between US fed funds rate* (black line) and our benchmark interest rate in Singapore, i.e. the 3-month SIBOR (red line).
+We mapped out over a 30-year period the correlation between US fed funds rate* (black line) and our benchmark interest rate in Singapore, i.e. the new 3-month compounded SORA (orange line) and 3-month SIBOR (blue line).
+The latter will be phased out after 2024.
 This is the interest rate cycle which gives you a good historical perspective of what really happened, and allows you to clearly identify phases in the cycle which correspond to a rise, a fall or a plateau.
 Different mortgage strategies will apply in different phases of the cycle.
-We give a recap of events in the most recent 10 years (since 2009) which serves as a good learning base for those new to mortgage planning.
+We’ll give a recap of events in the most recent 10 years (since 2009) which serves as a good learning base for those new to mortgage planning.

 Each time your loan comes up for renewal, you’ll have a higher chance of getting that decision right (fixed or floating) when you work with a company who has been through the full cycle and coming out on top (about 90% right).